kennethchu-statcan/covid19/303-occupancy-ottawa/README.md

 The desired occupancy forecast is then obtained by suitably combining the results of the two sub-models.

+The present pipeline assesses the effectiveness of our model for hospital occupancy forecast by applying the model eight times, each time with a different training data cut-off (more precisely, eight consecutive Mondays: 2020-11-13, 2020-11-30, ... , 2021-01-11), and examines the agreement between the actual hospital occupancy and the model forecast in the three-week window immediately folllowing the training data cut-off.

 # Model 1: Daily new hospital admission counts (reproduction number change-point model)

 Note that the key feature of our model (we emphasize: adapted from Flaxman et al.)